CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 sought after blueberry muffin with a little twist or two of my own.

-The rest of the recipe is me experimenting with gluten free baking and of course having fun in my kitchen.
-Enjoy.
+The rest of the recipe is me experimenting with gluten free baking.

 BLUEBERRY ginger citrus MUFFINS